 If the Interconnection Customer’s data is different from what was originally provided to System Owner and NYISO in, as applicable, its Interconnection Request or with its Affected System Study Agreement and this difference may be reasonably expected to affect the other Parties’ facilities or the New York State Transmission System, but does not require the submission of a new Interconnection Request, then Interconnection Customer will notify the NYISO and System Owner of such modifications.

-Information Supplementation
+Information Supplementation.

 The Interconnection Customer and System Owner shall supplement its information submissions described above in this Article 17 with any and all “as built” information or “as tested” performance information that differs from the initial submissions or, alternatively, written confirmation that no such differences exist.